networknt/light-rfcs/light-4j/0004-environment-variables-config.md

 * If you need to use a literal ${ in your configuration file then you can write $${ to escape the expansion.

 ### Reference-level explanation
+An environment variable injector is been added after the parsing process of Json or Yaml.
+It provides two methods, "InjectMapEnv()" and "injectObjectEnv()" which able to inject environment variable into map or object respectively.

 ### Drawbacks
+* Extra Time is needed for traversal the entries of map or the fields of object.
+* There would be different format for Json and Yaml.
+For Json, the format is "\"${VAR}\"", otherwise, Json cannot parse the content without quotation marks.

 ### Rationale and Alternatives